How to Have Confidence in a Job Interview

 Translating Non-Linear Career Paths

-If you’re changing industries, focus on transferable outcomes.
-For international candidates, translate local results into global equivalents: scale, team size, budgets, and stakeholder complexity are universal metrics that hiring managers understand.
+If you’re changing industries or markets, focus on transferable outcomes and scale (team size, budgets, stakeholder complexity) that hiring managers understand.

 Addressing Relocation Concerns